Mind is committed to supporting research. It helps us provide high quality services to our clients.

 Mind Australia has a commitment to examining the quality and effectiveness of its services, and outcome measurement provides an important contribution to this commitment.
-Dr Lisa Brophy, Mind’s Director of Research and Senior Research Fellow at the Centre for Health Policy, Programs and Economics, The University of Melbourne, has led the preparation of a discussion paper on outcome measurement available at the link below.
+Dr Lisa Brophy, Mind’s Director of Research and Senior Research Fellow at the Centre for Mental Health, Melbourne School of Population and Global Health, The University of Melbourne, has led the preparation of a discussion paper on outcome measurement available at the link below.

 The purpose of the discussion paper is to explore key issues in outcome measurement for the community based mental health support sector generally and for Mind specifically.
 The discussion paper seeks to shape the future directions for outcome measurement in the context of Mind’s ongoing focus on supporting recovery and wellbeing.
 The Mind Executive has endorsed a number of specific recommendations arising from the paper.
 The next steps will include establishing an advisory group (chaired by the Director of Research) to guide the development of Mind’s policy on outcome measurement.
 This advisory group will lead the development of an implementation plan to embed outcome measurement throughout the organisation.

 This book chapter in Community Research for participation: from theory to method edited by Lisa Goodson and Jenny Phillimore, describes the experience of community researchers as active participants in the evaluation of an innovative model of service delivery, the Adult Mental Health Initiatives: a collaboration between St Vincent's Mental Health and Mind Australia.
 Written by Liam Buckley, Nadine Cocks, Matthew Scott, Michael Stylianou, Lisa Brophy, Jayne Lewis, Kieran Halloran and Melissa Petrakis, and published by Policy Press.
 Click on the image of the cover to download information about ordering the book.

 Researcher: Elise Whatley, La Trobe University

 This study explored the participation of mental health support workers, people living with mental health challenges (participants), and volunteers in the occupation of community gardening and factors that helped or hindered participation and inclusion.
 The setting for the study was Mind Sprout in Thornbury Victoria.

 Researcher: Zafiroula Vlahodimitrakou, University of Ballarat